Precast or poured concrete countertops cost $3,500 on average

 Bullnose | $2–$6 |

-Adding colors or specific finishes to the concrete can increase the price over the standard $55 to $90 for a standard concrete countertop.
-Expect to pay between $60 to $100 per square foot when you add pigment to the concrete mixture for specialty-colored countertops.
-You’ll pay even more for polished or stained countertops, between $100 and $150.
+Adding color or a specialty finish increases the price above the standard range of $55 to $90 per square foot.
+Expect to pay between $60 and $100 per square foot when you add pigment to the concrete mixture for specialty-colored countertops.
+You’ll pay even more for polished or stained countertops, ranging from $100 to $150.
+Standard finishes include:

 Basic concrete countertops cost $50 to $90 per square foot.
 These have a rough matte gray finish without color, stain, or polish.

 Stained concrete countertops cost $100 to $150 per square foot, depending on the design.
-Staining offers various design options like wood grain or marble patterns, adding texture and depth.
+Staining offers various design options, such as wood grain or marble patterns, which add texture and depth to the surface.

 Colored concrete countertops cost $60 to $100 per square foot, depending on the desired color.

-Polished concrete countertops cost $100 to $150 per square foot.
+Polished concrete countertops cost between $100 and $150 per square foot.
 Polishing creates a smooth, shiny surface by sanding the concrete to a mirror finish.
 Professionals often polish the countertop during the staining or dyeing process and apply sealant to protect the surface.

-The standard concrete countertop is 1-1/2 inches thick.
-The thicker your countertop, the higher your expenses will be.
+A standard concrete slab is 1 ½ inches thick.
+Extra thickness means extra cost.
 Specialty solid-surface materials may also weigh more, requiring additional support for cabinetry.

-An on-site (cast-in-place) concrete countertop pouring costs between $50 and $145 per square foot.
+Cast-in-place concrete costs $50 to $145 per square foot and provides a custom fit because the professional pours the slab in place.
+The trade-off: the counter is unusable until the concrete cures.
 Many countertop professionals consider cast-in-place concrete the best way to ensure a perfect fit.
 In this process, the professional pours concrete into a mold on-site.
 This method is not recommended because your countertop is off-limits during the curing time.

 A precast concrete countertop ranges from $65 to $150 per square foot.
 Many contractors prefer to precast the cement to customer preference in a factory-controlled environment.
-They can give the countertop the proper time to cure, then deliver and install the countertop at your home.
+They can allow the countertop the proper time to cure, then deliver and install it at your home.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.

-To maintain your concrete countertops, seal them annually with a food-safe sealant like silicone to prevent stains and make cleaning easier.
-Use mild detergent for cleaning, always avoiding harsh chemicals or abrasive pads.
-Also, make sure to wipe up acidic spills promptly to prevent dulling the surface, and use a cutting board to prevent scratches.
+To maintain your concrete countertops, seal them annually with a food-safe sealant, such as silicone, to prevent stains and make cleaning easier.
+Use a mild detergent for cleaning, avoiding harsh chemicals and abrasive pads whenever possible.
+Also, make sure to wipe up acidic spills promptly to prevent dulling the surface, and use a cutting board to avoid scratches.

 With proper installation and maintenance, concrete countertops can last for decades.
 They’re incredibly durable, but regular sealing and upkeep are key to preventing stains and cracks.
 Catching minor issues early helps keep them looking their best.
 Investing in quality installation and routine care ensures they stay strong and stylish for years to come.